eparra/nss-deploy-test/README.md

 ## Overview

 This is a repository for Azure Resoure Manager (ARM) template to Zscaler NSS in Azure cloud.
+This repository is for new development and testing.
+This repository is not supported by Zscaler at this time.

 **Documentation**